My gaming history

 In 2004 we started playing The Lord of the Rings: Strategy Battle Game

-brought me to this website.
-And here I discovered a wealth of information on a lot of boardgames.
-That's when the madness started...
+led me to Boardgamegeek.
+Here I discovered a wealth of information on a lot of boardgames.

-The first hobby game I bought, back in 2008, was A Game of Thrones (first edition)
+The first hobby game I bought, in 2008, was A Game of Thrones (first edition)

-Since I've kinda been introduced into the world of hobby gaming through a miniatures game, I'm still quite biased towards games with miniatures and I often get as much enjoyment from painting the miniatures in a game as I do from playing the game itself.
+As I've entered the world of hobby gaming through a miniatures game, I'm still quite biased towards games with miniatures and I often get as much enjoyment from painting those as I do from playing the game itself.

 or The Boss